| Pub. 541, Partnerships |

 If spouses carry on a business together and share in the profits and losses, they may be partners whether or not they

-agreement.
+have a formal partnership agreement.
 If so, they should report income or loss from the business on Form 1065.
-They should not report the income on a
+They should

-the name of one spouse as a sole proprietor.
+not report the income on a Schedule C (Form 1040) in the name of one spouse as a sole proprietor.
+However, the husband and

-Each spouse should carry his or her share of the partnership income or loss from Schedule K-1 (Form 1065) to their
+should carry his or her share of the partnership income or loss from Schedule K-1 (Form 1065) to their joint or separate Form(s)

-on which retirement benefits
+social security earnings on which retirement benefits are based.

 The partnership agreement includes the original agreement and any modifications.
 The modifications must be agreed to by all

-any other manner provided by the partnership agreement.
-The agreement or modifications can be oral or written.
+partners or adopted in any other manner provided by the partnership agreement.
+The agreement or modifications can be oral

 Partners can modify the partnership agreement for a particular tax year after the close of the year but not later than the

-partnership return for that year.
+date for filing the partnership return for that year.
 This filing date does not include any extension of time.

 If the partnership agreement or any modification is silent on any matter, the provisions of local law are treated as part